10 Tips to Make Your HVAC Unit Energy Efficient

 Learn about HVAC & Home Performance in Houston.

 Inefficiencies in the HVAC unit can significantly affect your heating and cooling bills and reduce the air conditioning and heating performance of the HVAC.
-Even energy star-rated models of HVAC can become less efficient over time if regular maintenance is neglected, or if any required furnace repair or AC repair is not done on time.
+Even energy star-rated models of HVAC can become less efficient over time if regular maintenance is neglected, or if any required furnace maintenance or AC maintenance is not done on time.

 It can be challenging to identify issues with the HVAC that is not allowing it to perform at its maximum HVAC efficiency; however, if you have the right knowledge, you can find the solution.
 Here are ten tips to improve the energy efficiency ratio of your HVAC unit.